jfadams1963/Ti_Projects/tiAES-C_version/README.md

 If you are on Ubuntu (or what ever) with passwordless, unlimited sudo, that's bad practice.
 Edit your `/etc/sudoers` to require your password.
 Please.

 Shameless promo:
-Purchase and read Michael W. Lucas' book (Sudo Mastery)[https://mwl.io/nonfiction/tools#sudo2].
+Purchase and read Michael W. Lucas' book [Sudo Mastery](https://mwl.io/nonfiction/tools#sudo2).